sofa-framework/conda-ci/README.md

 CI generating conda packages and conda-based CI tools for SOFA.
 Packages are uploaded on the [Anaconda channel `sofa-framework`](https://anaconda.org/sofa-framework/repo).

-It is recommanded you use the latest SOFA release conda packages.
-If you are looking for nightly build packages instead, check here.
+It is recommanded you use the following latest SOFA release conda packages.
+If you are looking for nightly build packages instead, check [here](https://github.com/sofa-framework/conda-ci/blob/master/nightly.md).

 ## Build status for latest release